-- 4.4.1 The dependent carers' allowance should ensure that potential candidates are not financially deterred from standing for council as a result of having caring responsibilities and it should enable current councillors to continue despite any change in their personal circumstances.
-The current scheme awards reimbursement for Child Care at the market rate and more specialist care is at a maximum rate of £20.20 per hour when undertaking Approved Councillor duties. - 4.4.2 The Panel is of the view that the Dependent Carers' Allowance should continue to be reimbursed at two rates for basic Child Care and more specialist care.
-With regards to childcare the Panel recommends that this should be linked to the Real Living Wage as recommended by the Living Wage Foundation, currently £9.90 per hour. - 4.4.3 With regard to more specialist care, adult and children the Panel is of the view that this should be reimbursed at the actual cost incurred by the councillor upon production of receipts or at least the rate of the Real Living Wage.
+- 4.4.1 The dependent carers' allowance should ensure that potential candidates are not financially deterred from standing for council as a result of having caring responsibilities and it should enable current councillors to continue despite any change in their personal circumstances. - 4.4.2 The Panel continues to be of the view that the Dependent Carers' Allowance should continue to be reimbursed at two rates for basic Child Care and more specialist care.
+With regards to childcare the Panel recommends that this should be linked to the Real Living Wage as recommended by the Living Wage Foundation, currently £10.90 per hour. - 4.4.3 With regard to more specialist care, adult and children the Panel continues to recommend that this should be reimbursed at the actual cost incurred by the councillor upon production of receipts or at least the rate of the Real Living Wage.
 In respect of specialist care provision medical evidence that this type of care provision is required should also be provided and approved by an appropriate officer of the Council.

 WE THEREFORE RECOMMEND that the Dependent Carers' Allowance should be based on two rates childcare and specialist care.
-The childcare rate should be linked to the Real Living Wage as recommended by the Living Wage Foundation, currently £9.90 per hour (reviewed on an annual basis).
+The childcare rate should be linked to the Real Living Wage as recommended by the Living Wage Foundation, currently £10.90 per hour (reviewed on an annual basis).